Advanced Hydrology for Jurisdictional Determinations

 Course Overview

-Advanced Hydrology for Jursidictional Determinations is an entirely online course and includes 24 contact hours of lecture.
-It provides in-depth treatment of the principles, concepts, and methods essential for working with disputed jurisdictional boundaries.
-Go beyond basic wetland hydrology and hydrologic indicators.
-Policy topics include: wetlands, other waters, ordinary high water marks, and “Significant Nexus.”
+Advanced Hydrology for Jurisdictional Determinations is an entirely online course and provides in-depth treatment of the principles, concepts, and methods essential for working with disputed jurisdictional boundaries.
+It goes beyond basic wetland hydrology and hydrologic indicators.
+Policy topics include: wetlands, other waters, ordinary high water marks.
 Technical concepts include: saturation, porosity, Darcy’s law, hydraulic conductivity, permeability, infiltration, use of climate records, calculation of runoff, groundwater observation well installation, well data analysis, stream flow analysis, rating curves, and the effects of drainage by streams, ditches, and tiles.

 Your Course Includes